-But what kind of non-dairy milk is the best for your requirements?
+But what kind of vegan milk is the best for your requirements?
 It seems like every day we hear about a new kind of vegan milk available.
 We’re fortunate to live in a time where the products are plentiful, but the choices are overwhelming.

 Why Switch to Plant-Based Milk?

 Still undecided about whether you should switch to plant-based milk?
 If you’ve grown up drinking dairy milk, it probably seems second nature.
 The dairy industry has done a decent job of convincing people that cow’s milk is essential for humans.